 I strive to keep up-to-date on the research about therapeutic approaches and techniques that have been most successful with the particular concerns you bring, and that fit well with the kind of person you are.
 We will go as fast or as slow as you would like.

-In my work with you, I will draw on the following approaches to therapy, tailoring them to fit your needs within a specific, consistent treatment plan: Cognitive Behavioral (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Person Centered, Existential, Psychodynamic, Solution-Focused, Emotion-Focused Couples Therapy (EFCT), and Dialectic Behavioral (DBT).
+In my work with you, I will draw on the following approaches to therapy, tailoring them to fit your needs within a specific, consistent treatment plan: Cognitive Behavioral (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Person Centered, Existential, Psychodynamic, Solution-Focused, Emotion-Focused Couples Therapy (EFCT), the Psychobiological Approach to Couples Therapy (PACT), and Dialectic Behavioral (DBT).

 Primarily, I will strive to facilitate your own process of discovery and your ideas about solutions that will work for change.
 I will certainly provide you with information or alert you to potential dangers involved in certain choices as needed.
 But since my goal is to help you build skills that will make you independent of me, I will support your own exploration and solutions whenever possible.